shanibider/React-The-Complete-Guide-2024/README.md

 Welcome to my Git repository for **React - The Complete Guide!** <img height=20px src="https://skillicons.dev/icons?i=react">

 I completed a 68-hour Udemy course, 'React - The Complete Guide 2024' by Maximilian Schwarzmüller, which gave me a solid understanding and hands-on experience with `React` development.
 I learned about `components, props, React hooks, forms, Redux, routing, states and responses, and Next.js`. 🧾
-> 📎 Course Slides are attached in Resources folder.
+> 📎 Course Slides are attached in the Resources folder.

 ## 📌 Table of Content
 - [ ] Valuable React Resources